NTIA/scos-sensor/docs/README.md

 # Debugging

-* 502 on multiple API endpoints.
-Check and free disk space before rebooting.
+* If you see a 502 response on multiple API endpoints, check and free disk space before rebooting.